printpanda525-eng/Panda-3mf-toolbox/README.md

 - No batch export or build plate management
 - Final print validation is performed by the slicer
 - Geometry is exported exactly as it exists in the scene

 ---

+## Blender Extensions

+Panda 3MF Toolbox is currently under review for Blender Extensions.

+The version available on Blender Extensions may lag behind the GitHub repository during the review process.

+---